First-Hand:List of First Hand Histories

 Novell 1980-1990, by Roger White - A brief account of three stages in Novell's history, first when Novel Data Systems is founded, second from 1983-1989 in which the company witnessed huge success and employed thousands and third in 1990 when there was a management shift and the visionaries left.

-IBM's Evolution, From Punch-Card Machines to High-Speed Computers, by Harry D. Young - Young discusses his usage of IBM Punched Card machines in the miiltary and his employment at MEMCO.
+IBM's Evolution, From Punch-Card Machines to High-Speed Computers, by Harry D. Young - Young discusses his usage of IBM Punched Card machines in the military and his employment at MEMCO.

 A Career with IBM, by Joe Zauchner - A brief account of Zauchner's lengthy career at IBM.